201005-reston-bigdata/training-code/week5/notes.md

 - The number of partitions in a job is important.
 If we have too few partitions, we need to worry about not effective using all the resources on our cluster.
 If you have 4 partitions and 20 machines, only 4 of those machines can possibly run at one time.
 We can specify a minimum number of partitions when we're reading out sc.textFile(filename, minPartitions)
 - The number of partitions remains important after shuffles, if the data is still large.
 It's possible to start out with a reasonable number of partitions and reduceByKey into a bad number of partitions (most often too low).
 - Guidance for partitions is to have at least twice as many as cores on your cluster as a lower bound, and to have few enough that tasks take at least 100ms to complete as an upper bound.
 - Similar to spark.driver.memory above, we can tweak spark.executor.memory to provide more/less memory to each executor.
-This can be useful to prevent "spills", which incur an aadditional cost of Disk I/O.
+This can be useful to prevent "spills", which incur an additional cost of Disk I/O.